CosmosDB/labs/technical_deep_dive/06-troubleshooting_failed_requests.md

 1. Observe the output of the console application.

     > You should see that the value of the ETag property has changed.
-To implement optimistic concurrency, we can use the If-Match header to allow the server to decide whether a resource should be updated.
+The **AccessCondition** class helped us implement optimistic concurrency by specifying that we wanted the SDK to use the If-Match header to allow the server to decide whether a resource should be updated.
 The If-Match value is the ETag value to be checked against.
 If the ETag value matches the server ETag value, the resource is updated.
 If the ETag is no longer current, the server rejects the operation with an "HTTP 412 Precondition failure" response code.
 The client then re-fetches the resource to acquire the current ETag value for the resource.
-In addition, ETags can be used with the If-None-Match header to determine whether a re-fetch of a resource is needed.

 1. Click the **🗙** symbol to close the terminal pane.